 - Hypertrophic pyloric stenosis is caused by diffuse hyperplasia of the smooth muscle of the stomach antrum and pylorus

 - It was described by Hirschsprung in 1888 and, in 1907, Ramstedt described the operation which still bears his name.

-- It is strikingly more common in boys (ratio about 5:1) and more common in first-born children.
+- It is strikingly more common in boys (reported ratios 2:1 to 5:1) and more common in first-born children.
 It is significantly more common in the white population than in other racial groups.